-In today’s episode, I am joined by guest co-host, Stephanie Fichtelman, and together we share our best cold weather running tips for training safely in cold weather.
-We talk about the best ways to acclimate to cold temperatures, the best gear for cold weather training, safety, and some general tips on how to make running in cold weather more tolerable.
+In today’s episode, we share our best cold weather running tips for training safely in cold weather.
+We talk about the best ways to acclimate to cold temperatures, the best gear for cold weather training, runner safety, and some general tips on how to make running in cold weather more tolerable.

 If you do not like running in cold weather, one of the hardest things to do is getting the motivation to run when temperatures drop.
 However, if you stick with it, it does get easier because of the process known as acclimation.

 Exposure to cold weather (or the same works with hot weather), infrequent increments can help your body adjust to the cold weather.
 What feels cold today, will not feel as cold 2-3 weeks from now, IF you make an attempt to spend time in the elements getting your body used to the weather.

 There are two basic ways to get acclimated: